bws428/bws428.github.io/_posts/2020-05-21-pi-hole-google-wifi.md

 {% include image.html file="pi-hole-install.png" %}

 Pi-hole needs a static IP address to function correctly.
 You can let the installer use whatever dynamic IP address your router has assigned to it, or you can set a different unique address yourself.
+Since

 {% include image.html file="pi-hole-static.png" %}